MaryShot

 What we learned 👇🏼

-• They want to see the portfolio/gallery of the photographer.
+• They want to see the photographer's portfolio or gallery.

 • They prefer to see the categories/services provided at first glance.